Grab this Best Summer Salad Recipe for a Picnic

 NOTE: I always encourage you to purchase blocks of feta in brine.
 They taste better and last longer than dry crumbled feta.

 NOTE: I recommend never buying fat-free feta.
-I accidentally bought one once and it tastes horrible.
+I accidentally bought it once, and it tastes horrible.

 crumbling feta cheese